Paynes Prairie Preserve State Park

 - Birdwatching Paradise:

-- Paynes Prairie is part of the Great Florida Birding and Wildlife Trail and attracts over 270 bird species, including sandhill cranes, ospreys, egrets, and herons.
+- Paynes Prairie is part of the Great Florida Birding and Wildlife Trail, and hundreds of bird species have been recorded here, including sandhill cranes, ospreys, egrets, herons, hawks, and wading birds.

 Recreational Activities